 Edinburgh Leisure are the new project of Keith Farquhar, former frontman of cult band The Male Nurse, now better known as one of Scotland’s more provocative visual artists.
 As in his art, mundane household objects are subverted; a stapling gun becomes a percussion instrument, as does ripped masking tape, unravelling to chaotic effect on stage.
 In Farquhar’s hands, a guitar is merely an object to be beaten – hard – with a bamboo cane.

-While this is music with one foot in a confrontationally avant-garde tradition, it’s also quite accessible, indeed compelling, with guitarist Tim Davie’s hypnotic riffs holding it together, and exploring the outer reaches of the fretboard on Scorpio Leisure (named after a sauna-cum-brothel in Edinburgh).
+While this is music with one foot in a confrontationally avant-garde tradition, it’s also quite accessible, indeed compelling, with the guitarist’s hypnotic riffs holding it together, and exploring the outer reaches of the fretboard on Scorpio Leisure (named after a sauna-cum-brothel in Edinburgh).

 As this track and the band’s name suggest, Edinburgh Leisure are the latest chapter in Farquhar’s onslaught against the banality of Edinburgh’s touristic culture, and he’s a compelling figure to watch, seething with barely suppressed rage.
 This isn’t merely reserved for Edinburgh though – Dada’s Boys brutally skewers the art world in Europe at large, with Farquhar calling out prominent galleries as “bastards”.
 The chaos culminates with Yes, a song consisting of the single word repeated to the point of meaningless – whether it’s ‘yes’ to sex or Scottish independence, Edinburgh Leisure aren’t saying.